Skip to main content

 Applications to transfer Marine Parks permits are subject to approval from us and cannot occur if the permit has outstanding environmental management charge obligations, is suspended, has been revoked or has expired (including where the permit has been extended while assessment of an application for a further permit is underway).

-For declared harvest fishery permits, transfers can only occur to holders of primary commercial fishing licences issued by DAF with the relevant fishing symbol.
+For declared harvest fishery permits, transfers can only occur to holders of primary commercial fishing licences issued by Department of Primary Industries with the relevant fishing symbol.

 A request to transfer a permit can be made via Permits Online (refer section 21 ‘Transfer a current permit’ of the Permit Online Manual) at least 20 business days prior to the proposed transfer date and at least 20 business days prior to the expiry of the permit.